Syntea/xdef/xdef-web/README.md

 # The Project Architecture

-This maven-module is servlet-web project.
+This maven-module is a servlet-web project.
 Implements web "xdef.org", the introduction web to X-definition, e.g. placed at http://xdef.org mainly.

 ## Used APIs, standards, libraries